-For the transmit path, the TX data that was previously stored in RAM are retrieved, formed into packets per the 802.15.4 PHY, spread, and then up converted to the transmit frequency.
+For the transmit path, the TX data that was previously stored in RAM are retrieved (Packet Mode) or the TX data is clocked in via the SPI (Stream Mode), formed into packets per the 802.15.4 PHY, spread, and then up converted to the transmit frequency.

-Because the MC13201 uses a packet mode, data are processed as an entire packet.
+If the MC13202 is in Packet Mode, data is processed as an entire packet.
 The data is first loaded into the TX buffer.
-The MCU then requests that the MC13201 transmit the data.
+The MCU then requests that the MC13202 transmit the data.
 The MCU is notified via an interrupt when the whole packet has successfully been transmitted.